khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 For more information on how icons are referenced in the product, go to [GitLab Docs - Icons and SVG Illustrations](https://docs.gitlab.com/ee/development/fe_guide/icons.html).

 ### When to use pipeline icons vs status icons
-Use 12px status icons when representing the status of any resource that is not a pipeline.
+Pipeline icons(14px) are reserved to represent the status of pipelines only.
+Use Status icons(12px) when representing the status of other resources.

 ## Resources